Quercus Sport Scholarships

 - Value: up to €10,500

-- You must be a registered UCC student, or apply through CAO for a place on an undergraduate/level 8 programme at University College Cork to be eligible for this scholarship
+- You must be a registered UCC student, or apply through CAO or the International Office for a place on an undergraduate/level 8 programme at University College Cork to be eligible for this scholarship

 - Questions about this scholarship can be directed to firstname.lastname@example.org

-The Scholarship can be renewed for subsequent years, subject to a Scholar making a sufficient contribution to the sporting life of UCC, engaging with the activities of the Quercus Talented Students’ Programme and being able to progress to the next level of study in their academic programme.
+The Scholarship can be renewed for subsequent years subject to the Scholar meeting the requirements of the Sports Retention & Discontinuation Document and progression to the next level of study in their academic programme.

 Scholars will be expected to act as ambassadors for UCC in terms of their participation in sporting activities and in their participation in activities designed to promote the Quercus Programme.